MinecraftForge/Documentation/docs/utilities/recipes.md

 The Recipe file
 ---------------
+Here is a small explanation of the properties used in the JSON file below.
+For a more in-depth explanation, please scroll down.
 |     Property | Description |
 |-------------:|------------|
 |     type |  Let's Forge know of what type the recipe is.
 This can either be `minecraft:crafting_shaped` or `minecraft:crafting_shapeless`.
 You can also register a type for yourself or use Forge specific types.